qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 symbol, categorized, graduated, rule-based and point displacement.
 For each data type (points, lines and polygons) vector symbol layer types are available (see vector_symbol_types_).
 Depending on the chosen renderer, the :guilabel:`Style tab` provides different following sections.
-The symbology dialog also provides a **[Style Manager]** button which gives access to the Style Manager (see Section :ref:`vector_style_manager`).
+On the bottom right of the symbology dialog there is a **[Symbol]** button which gives access to the Style Manager (see Section :ref:`vector_style_manager`).
 The Style Manager allows you to edit and remove existing symbols and add new ones.